quepas/take-a-rest/README.md

 ### 02_UrlParameters

-The second example extends previous HTTP server with extracting parameters and queries from request URLs.
+The second example extends previous HTTP server with extraction of parameters and queries from request URLs.
 Parameters belong to the URL path, thus they need to be marked in the URL pattern (in _Express_ we use colon to mark a parameter in URL e.g. `/hello/:name`).
-This pattern tells us to handle any URL beginning with `/hello/`, followed by single part of a path.
+This pattern tells us to handle any URL beginning with `/hello/`, followed by a single part of a path.

-The queries represents additional data passed in URL.
+The queries represents additional data passed in a URL.
-They are always at the end of URL path after `?` sign.
+They are always at the end of the URL path after `?` sign.
 A single query consists of a key and a value.
 Many queries can be chained with `&` sign.
 For example: `/patient?name=John&surname=Doe`.